microsounds/microsounds.github.io/.src/notes/dotfiles.md

 At startup, `startx` will pass hardware-specific `xorg.conf` files to the X server, to enable hardware compositing on supported hardware and eliminate screen tearing.

-Xorg's security model forbids non-root users from passing arbitrary config files to the X server unless they are located in one of several "blessed" directories.
+Xorg's security model forbids non-root users from passing arbitrary config files to the X server unless said configs are located in one of several "blessed" directories.
 Post-install scripts will create symlink `/etc/X11/$(id -u)-override` that points to `~/.config/xorg` to override this behavior.

 ## Optional X Window configuration